 Mark currently sits on the Board of well-known WA charity Parkerville Children and Youth Care and is a Senior advisory Board member with Keneric Healthcare, a USA-based medical devices and bio-technology corporation, majority owned by a Western Australian private equity group.

 Mark is a Graduate Member of the Australian Institute of Company Directors (GAICD).
-He has been recognised in Doyle’s Guide as a Leading Lawyer in Western Australia in Property & Real Estate (2014-2019) and Health & Aged Care (2017-2019) and is a member of the Property Council of Australia’s WA Retail Committee.
+He has been recognised in Doyle’s Guide as a Recommended Lawyer in Western Australia in Property & Real Estate (2014-2020) and Health & Aged Care (2017-2019) and is a member of the Property Council of Australia’s WA Retail Committee.
 Mark also won a prestigious WA Business News 40under40 award in 2014.

 Mark Borrello’s relevant experience includes: